How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Does a construction worker need a resume education section?

 See that?
-You put resume keywords in your education section.
+You put resume keywords in the education section of your construction resume.

 Expert Hint: Don’t put just any school accomplishments in your construction resume.
 Custom-fit them to the job opening by looking in the ad online.